msironi/expr-eval/README.md

 Description
 -------------------------------------
-This is a fork of expr-eval with some enhancements, as it appears that package is no longer being maintained.
-This fork adds the following enhancements.
+**This is a fork of expr-eval 2.0.2 with some enhancements, as it appears that package is no longer being maintained.
+This fork adds the following enhancements.**

 ### Support for undefined ###